brokenseal/pony/README.markdown

 # Pony: a pub/sub javascript broker

-I creted this project after having forked and modified this other project https://github.com/brokenseal/PubSubJS but still didn't like it.
+I created this project after having forked and modified this other project https://github.com/brokenseal/PubSubJS but still didn't like it.

 Pony is a class and it allows you to instantiate new brokers if needed.
 As a library it gives you access to an already instantiated broker called pony (no capital letter).
 This library allows you to: